tropicbliss/tab-grabber/README.md

 This can be exploited by the user if the server shows similar tab info on different minigames for example.

 ### Config options
-You can enter the config screen by going to the pause menu.
+Enter the config screen via the mod menu.
-The config button should be at the top left side of the screen.

 - Enable/disable HUD (you can also toggle this via a keybind)
 - HUD position (in percentage)